-Use K-turns if you accidentally stall while riding uphill; you need to take action before the ATV rolls backward down the hill.
+Use K-turns if you accidentally stall while riding uphill; you need to take action before the ATV rolls backward down the hill

 - 1. Stop where you are, apply the brakes, and shift to neutral. - 2.
 Shut off the engine. - 3.
-Keep your body weight shifted for- - 4.
-Get off the ATV on the uphill side. - 5.
-If you're to the left of the ATV, turn the handlebar all the way left. - 6.
-Partially release the brake, but lightly hold the brake lever.

-- 7. Let the ATV roll to your right side until it faces slightly downhill. - 8.
-Reapply the brakes. - 9.
-Get back on the ATV from the uphill side, and keep your weight shifted uphill when you sit down. - 10.
+Keep your body weight shifted forward. - 4.
+Ask the passenger to dismount. - 5.
+Get off the ATV on the uphill side. - 6.
+If you're to the left of the ATV, turn the handlebar all the way left. - 7.
+Partially release the brake, but lightly hold the brake lever. - 8.
+Let the ATV roll to your right side until it faces slightly downhill. - 9.
+Reapply the brakes. - 10.
+Get back on the ATV from the uphill side, have your passenger mount the ATV from the uphill side, and keep your body weight and the passenger's body weight shifted uphill when you sit down. - 11.
 Start the engine and follow the method for riding downhill.

-Riding Uphill
+ATV Operation Riding Uphill

-Roughly 20% of accidents happen while riding on hills and as a result of the ATV rolling or flipping.
+Many accidents happen while riding on hills and as a result of the ATV rolling or flipping.
 So, obviously, use extreme caution and follow this method for riding uphill.

-- 1. Shift down and accelerate before you start climbing; then maintain a steady pace. - 2.
-Lean as far forward as possible.
-For steeper hills, come off your seat to stand and lean forward

-- 3. If you lose speed, quickly shift to a lower gear.
-At the same time, release the throttle (so your front tires don't lift), OR - 4.
+- 1. Accelerate before you start climbing; then maintain a steady pace. - Both the operator and the passenger should lean as far forward as possible.
+For steeper hills, the operator should come off the seat to stand and lean forward. - 3.
+If you lose speed, release the throttle (so your front tires don't lift), OR - 4.
 If that doesn't work and you still have forward motion and the terrain permits, do a U-turn, go back down, and try climbing again, OR - 5.
 If you have lost all forward motion, follow the K-turn procedure.